Pexers/pexers.github.io/_cards/2025-06-10-logitech-wingman-ps4.md

 This guide will show you, step by step, how to set up your WingMan Formula Force GP (or any other) steering wheel to work with your PlayStation 4 via Remote Play for input purposes.

-**Note:** You should be able to use this same software setup with a PS5, since the console supports DualShock 4 controllers for PS4 games.
-However, I haven't been able to test this myself.

 ### What You'll Need

  - 🕹️ Logitech WingMan Formula Force GP (or similar PC wheel)